pkhuong/pkhuong.github.io/source/_posts/2020-07-07-flatter-wait-free-hazard-pointers.markdown

 The "only" issue is that atomic memory-memory copies don't exist in contemporary hardware.

-However, we've already noted that syscalls like `membarrier` mean we can lower our requirements to interrupt atomicity, i.e., any individual instruction works since we're assuming precise interrupts... and it just happens that `x86` and `amd64` do have an instruction for memory-memory copies!
+However, we've already noted that syscalls like `membarrier` mean we can weaken our requirements to interrupt atomicity, i.e., any individual non-atomic instruction works since we're assuming precise interrupts... and `x86` and `amd64` do have an instruction for memory-memory copies!

 The [`MOVS` instructions](https://www.felixcloutier.com/x86/movs:movsb:movsw:movsd:movsq) are typically only used with a `rep` prefix.
 However, they can also be executed without any prefix, to execute one iteration of the copy loop.
-Executing a `REP`-free `MOVSQ` instruction copies one quadword (64 bits) from `[RSI]` to `[RDI`], and increment both registers... and all this stuff happens in one instructions, so will never be split by an interrupt.
+Executing a `REP`-free `MOVSQ` instruction copies one quadword (64 bits) from `[RSI]` to `[RDI]`, and increment both registers... and all this stuff happens in one instructions, so will never be split by an interrupt.
 That's an *interrupt*-atomic copy, so we can slot that in place of the software atomic copy in Blelloch and Wei's proposal!